sap-tutorials/Tutorials/tutorials/hxe-ua-getting-started-vm/hxe-ua-getting-started-vm.md

     The Cockpit logon page displays.

 11. Log on to Cockpit as user `XSA_ADMIN`.
-You specified the password earlier in this tutorial in **Change the Default Passwords for Other Users**.
+You specified the password at the beginning of this tutorial when you were prompted for a new `HANA database master` password.

 12. If you are inside a corporate firewall and use a proxy for connecting to http and https servers, you need to identify your proxy settings and add them to Cockpit.